NBA Trade Rumors: Knicks Almost Traded Kristaps Porzingis For Suns’ No. 4 Pick Last Summer, According To Woj

 The 2017-18 NBA season marked the eighth year the Phoenix Suns missed the Western Conference Playoffs.
 The Suns are still in the middle of the rebuilding process and continuing to surround Devin Booker with quality players who can help them return to title contention.
 Last summer, the Suns had reportedly engaged in a trade negotiation with the New York Knicks involving Kristaps Porzingis.

-In an appearance on Ryen Russillo Show, Adrian Wojnarowski of ESPN revealed that the Suns had the opportunity to acquire Kristaps Porzingis, but they hesitated to include the No. 4 pick in the 2017 NBA Draft, which turned out to be Josh Jackson, in the trade package.
+In an appearance on the Ryen Russillo Show, Adrian Wojnarowski of ESPN revealed that the Suns had the opportunity to acquire Kristaps Porzingis, but they hesitated to include the No. 4 pick in the 2017 NBA Draft, which turned out to be Josh Jackson, in the trade package.

 “Last year, I thought Phoenix had a chance to get [Kristaps] Porzingis if they were willing to put the fourth pick in, which would’ve been Josh Jackson.
 Porzingis wasn’t super enthusiastic about Phoenix and what his future would’ve been there.
 They [wanted] to be able to re-sign him, so I get showing some restraint there.”